 ❓FAQs

 Rest at room temperature before cooking—even 15 minutes will help, but over 30 minutes is better.
-This is very important with thicker steaks, and it will help you get to your desired internal temperature without overcooking the surface.
+This is very important with thicker steaks, and it will help you reach your desired internal temperature without overcooking the surface.

-Rest for 5-10 minutes after cooking to allow the fluid that escaped the cells during cooking to absorb back into the meat cells.
-This results in the best moist and tender steaks.
+Rest for 5-10 minutes after cooking to allow the fluid that escaped the cells during cooking to absorb back into the meat cells, resulting in the best moist and tender steaks.
+It also allows for carryover cooking to bring your steak to the final temperture.

 It is traditional to oil steaks before grilling.
-I have tested both side by side and found no difference if the meat is well marbleized.
+I have tested both side-by-side and found no difference if the meat is well marbled.
 So, do it if you like.
+I do suggest oiling the grill grates.

 Closing the grill hood gives you more control.
 Generally, grilling something less than ½ inch thick can be open.
-Between ½ and 1 inch can be open but is better closed.
+Between ½ and 1 inch can be open, but it is better closed.
 Over 1 inch thick should always be closed.

 Video Slideshow